mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 ## Data storage and lookup

 We need to keep the shortened URLs over many requests... but how?
-In a production scenario, we could use some NoSQL data store like Redis for that.
+In a production scenario, we could use some NoSQL data store like [Redis](https://redis.io/) for that.
 Since the goal is to play with Rocket and learn some Rust, we will simply use an in-memory store.

-Rocket has a feature called [managed state](https://rocket.rs/v0.4/guide/state/).
+Rocket has a that feature called [managed state](https://rocket.rs/v0.4/guide/state/).
 In our case, we want to manage a _repository_ of URLs.

 First, let's create a file named `src/repository.rs`: